KDE/documentation-develop-kde-org/HIG/source/components/assistance/inline.rst

 blocking access to elements the user needs to interact with to fix the failure.

-When used for negative feedback, do not offer a close button.
+When used for negative feedback, don't offer a close button.
 The message panel only closes when the problem it informs about (e.g. the error) is fixed.

-Positive feedback
+Positive Feedback
 ~~~~~~~~~~~~~~~~~

-An inline message can be used for positive feedback but it shouldn't be
+An inline message can be used for positive feedback but it should not be
 overused.
 It is often enough to provide feedback by simply showing the
 results of an action.